 The events leading up to the passage of the FRA and the RRA are listed in Table 1.
 The first event took place on July 2, 1998 when the LDP government announced its plan to deal with the huge amount of problem loans at Japanese banks.
-The plan included a number of provisions that appeared to hasten regulatory reform.
-These included provisions to encourage banks to deal with their bad loans, improve their asset transparency through the introduction of new accounting standards, and to strengthen bank supervision and regulation.
+The plan included a number of provisions that appeared to promote regulatory reform.
+Banks would be encouraged to foreclose on bad loans, improve their asset transparency through the introduction of new accounting standards, and to strengthen bank supervision and regulation.

 However, the primary component of the plan was a scheme to stabilize the financial system through the use of a bridge-bank regulatory system.
 Under this system, authorities could order a failed bank to stop its operation without finding an acquiring bank in advance.
 Instead, a public bridge bank would be established to continue operations.
-The 13 trillion yen in public funds earmarked for the Financial Crisis Management Accounts of the Deposit Insurance Cooperation were to be made available to the bridge bank.
+The 13 trillion yen in public funds earmarked for the Financial Crisis Management Accounts of the Deposit Insurance Cooperation (DIC) were to be made available to the bridge bank.